k8shell-io/docs/architecture/workspace.md

 The workspace provisioning process involves the following steps:

-1. **Instantiation of the Workspace Blueprint:** The k8shell proxy processes the workspace blueprint for the user requesting access.
+1. **Instantiation of the workspace blueprint:** The k8shell proxy processes the workspace blueprint for the user requesting access.
 This step generates user-specific values such as username, read/write permissions, and workspace name.
 The k8shell proxy uses a templating mechanism with CEL expressions to dynamically generate these values based on user data.

-2. **Helm Chart Installation:** The Helm chart, containing the Kubernetes resources that define the workspace, is installed in the specified Kubernetes namespace.
+2. **Helm chart installation:** The Helm chart, containing the Kubernetes resources that define the workspace, is installed in the specified Kubernetes namespace.
 These resources include the workspace pod with requested container definitions, service account, persistent volume claims, initialization scripts, access token for the k8shell proxy API, and other necessary components.
 The Helm client communicates with the Kubernetes API server to deploy the chart and create the required resources, including storage, networking, and containers.

 3. **Initilization of containers:** When the workspace pod is created, the containers are initialized.
-There two main initialization processes, k8shell-main initialization and k8shell-dind initialization.
+There are two main initialization processes, k8shell-main initialization and k8shell-dind initialization.
 See [Workspace containers](#workspace-containers) for more details.

 ```{note}
 Workspace blueprints allow you to define any storage class available in the cluster.
 However, k8shell services provide a CSI storage driver for creating persistent volumes on a ZFS storage server.
 See [Storage architecture](storage.md) for more details.